lhpaul/node-server-monorepo-starter/contexts/logs.conventions.md

 To effectively monitor performance, wrap asynchronous calls with the `startStep` and `endStep` functions provided by the logger object.
 These functions generate logs that measure the total time elapsed during execution, making it easier to identify and troubleshoot slow operations.

+**Important:** When using the `startStep` function, always supply a log group to ensure performance logs are well-organized and easy to trace.
+The recommended approach is to use the class name combined with the function name (e.g., `${ClassName}.${functionName}`), or at minimum, the function name itself.
+This practice helps categorize logs by context and improves traceability across the codebase.

 **Example:**

 ```typescript